 Thrift and Re-Sell

 For a while I tried “eBay-ing” thrifted clothing.
 I’d look for brand name items, like jeans, concert t-shirts, and tops in good condition.
 It meant regularly visiting thrift stores and sorting through a lot of not-so-great stuff, looking for items that I could sell for some money.
-I didn’t love it.
+I didn’t love it but it was profitable and paid me about $2,000 over the two months that I did it.

 That said, I know quite a few people who DO love looking for items at garage sales and yard sales, or at thrift stores.
 Some of these items can be refurbished or “upcycled” into something incredible, then resold for extra cash.
 If you’re creative, good at basic repairs, or familiar with refinishing furniture, you might really love this idea.